turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 end
 ```

-That gets that test passing.
-Let's pop back over to the idea store test.
-It turns out, all of the IdeaStore tests are passing as well.
+#### Wrap Up Editing

+Run that code and everything should be passing.

 We've finished the edit feature.
-Commit your changes.
+Commit your changes to git.

 ## I7: Deleting Ideas